ekuric/ioscale/db/db-README.md

   disk_list: "/dev/vdc"
   persistent: "true"    # Creates /etc/fstab entry for automatic mounting
 ```
+Persistent mounts are necessary for case when test machines are rebooted during test, for example test case when OpenShift cluster is upgraded between minor/major releases.

 ### Retry and Monitoring Configuration
 All Python scripts (MariaDB, PostgreSQL, and MSSQL Server) support configurable retry behavior and task monitoring: